lukso-network/docs/docs/learn/dapp-developer/connect-profile.md

 :::success Request Handling

-The [Universal Profile Extension](/install-up-browser-extension) automatically manages incoming requests and returns the address of the connected [Universal Profile](../../standards/universal-profile/introduction.md).
-To get the conrolling EOAs of the [smart contract account](../../standards/universal-profile/lsp0-erc725account.md), you can manually [fetch it's controllers](../expert-guides/key-manager/get-controller-permissions.md).
+The [Universal Profile Extension](/install-up-browser-extension) returns the address of the connected [Universal Profile](../../standards/universal-profile/introduction.md).
+Making transactions is the same as with any wallet, you just use the profile address as a `from` in your transactions.

 :::